src-d/blog/content/post/deduplicating_pga_with_apollo.md

 of the CCs at 80% threshold and 80% CCs at 95% threshold.

 {{% caption src="/post/deduplicating_pga_with_apollo/cc_per_languages.png" %}}
-Percentage of CCs of size bigger than 1 for each programming language, at 80% (left) and 95% (right) thresholds.
+Percent of CCs of size bigger than 1 for each programming language, at 80% (left) and 95% (right) thresholds.
 {{% /caption %}}